-Autumn Exam registration is now open.
+Autumn Exam registration is now closed.

 There has been an update to the SCST Certificate in Electrocardiography exam.
 Find out more information here.

 The results of any Society examinations are reviewed by an examination board meeting generally one month after the examinations.
 Results confirmed at that meeting will notified to the candidates only in writing.

 Electrocardiography, particularly the 12 lead electrocardiogram (ECG) is a widely practised procedure that measures amongst other variables an individual’s heart rate and rhythm through the detection of biopotentials from the surface of the skin.
 The procedure is performed by a wide range of professionals and the accuracy of the procedure is largely dependent on the correct placement of the electrodes on the skin and quality of the subsequent interpretation.

 The Society for Cardiac Science and Technology (SCST) has a long history of developing and delivering professional examinations in performing and interpreting 12 lead ECGs to a broad range of professionals including cardiac scientists, healthcare science practitioners, paramedics, nurses and general practitioners.
 The overall aim of these examinations is to raise the standard of care for patients undergoing an ECG either through improvement in how the test is performed and/or further developing the interpretive knowledge and skills of those individuals analysing the test results.

 The Society continues to develop examinations for participants of all healthcare professions and currently operates three different examinations, the Certificate in Electrocardiography, the Foundation Certificate in ECG Interpretation and the Diploma in ECG Interpretation.

 A recent partnership with Pearson Vue, has meant that SCST examinations can now be administered through Pearson Vue’s network of examination test centres.

 The main points from the policy are outlined below, click or tap on the relevant section to expand or download the full policy document here (PDF).